(Updated January 13, 2025)

 Strategic investments in refrigeration solutions and monitoring systems will be essential in order to meet the customer experience expectations and generate repeat business.

-More and more FM teams are turning to IoT technology to help them make better informed decisions backed by data, streamline work management, and achieve cost savings.
+More and more FM teams are turning to IoT (“Internet of Things”) technology to help them make data-backed decisions, streamline work management, and achieve cost savings.
 In fact, grocery retailers using the IoT can reduce costs by as much as 15 to 30 percent, reports McKinsey.

 Some common uses for IoT technology in facilities management include: